JRDMIII/procedural-animation/README.md

 I did this in a separate python file as I think it is much easier to work on by itself.

-Of course the entire leg class is a bit much to put here but essentially it is the same as the skeleton but with a few changes.

-1. I now also track the end of the leg so I can do forward and backward movement without needing to iterate all the way to the end of the linked list just to get the "foot"
+Of course the entire leg class is a bit much to put here but essentially it is the same as the skeleton but with a few changes, one being that I now also track the end of the leg so I can do forward and backward movement without needing to iterate all the way to the end of the linked list just to get the "foot"

 ```python
 def setup_leg(self):